funsooje/funsooje.github.io/wnppdf/privacy-policy.md

 _Last updated: October 2025_

-This application, **Children Songs**, is provided as a free digital songbook for Apostolic Faith Church WECA Childrens Song Book called Watch & Pray.
+This application, **Watch and Pray**, is provided as a free digital songbook for Apostolic Faith Church WECA Childrens Song Book called Watch & Pray.

 We respect your privacy and want to be transparent about how the app works.